SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

-However, if we cannot know for sure that an AI system is *more than a computation* then we cannot usefully attribute to It any consciousness, and so cannot attribute any sacred rights or ethical qualms about turing them off at the wall socket.
+However, if we cannot know for sure that an AI system is *more than a computation* then we cannot usefully attribute to It any consciousness, and so cannot attribute any sacred rights or have ethical qualms about turning them off at the wall socket.

 Is there a moral hazard though --- in *assuming* the machines *cannot* be conscious without proper proof?